 Unfortunately a factor that you have no control over, namely your post code will also have a bearing on your premium, Cities for example London or Manchester will attract higher premiums as the likelihood of theft or damage is statistically higher in these areas.
 If you operate outside the large cities especially in rural regions you will benefit from a lower premium than city drivers.

-Going for this approach can either reduce or increase your insurance costs depending on how you measure up to as a driver in the eyes of the insurance company.
-In its simplest form a black box which can also be a phone app which records information on how you drive.
-A few examples are as follows: how frequently do you break?, is your braking severe?, the frequency of sharp cornering, length of periods of steady driving without veering or excessive speeding in short any data that can be used to determine your level of risk of making a claim.
-If you have a policy based on discounts you will then be rewarded for good driving by future discounts normally on a quarterly basis or at policy renewal time.
-Conversely if you are deemed at a higher risk of being involved in an accident your premium will likely increase or the broker might even decide not to renew your policy.
+Going for this approach can either reduce or increase your premium depending on how you measure up to as a driver in the eyes of the insurance company.
+In its simplest form a black box which can also be a phone app records information on how you drive.
+A few examples are as follows: how frequently do you break?, is your braking severe?, the frequency of sharp cornering, length of periods of steady driving without veering or excessive speeding.
+In short any biometric driving data that can be used to determine your level of risk to the insurance company.
+If you have a policy based on driver metrics you will then be rewarded for good driving by future discounts normally on a quarterly basis or at policy renewal time.
+Conversely if you are deemed high risk your premium will likely increase or the broker might even decide not to renew your policy.

 A good history of no claims is proof to the underwriter that you as a driver pose less risk than other drivers or cab companies that have a history of making claims against the insurer.
 Please do keep this in mind before making minor claims as it may be more cost effective to shoulder small costs rather than make a claim against your broker.